clairedavid/intro_to_ml/week2/NN1_feedforward.md

 y = f\left(\sum_{j=1}^n w_j x_j + b \right)
 ```

-But there will be some change in the notations.
 Let's define everything in the next subsection.

 ## Notations
 Let's say we have the following network with $x_n$ input features, one first hidden layer with $q$ activation units and a second one with $r$ activation units.
 For simplicity, we will choose an output layer with only one node: